QihongL/RAM/README.md

 ## Run the RAM

 To run the code, simply type `python ram_recur.py` (say, in the terminal).
 The **model parameters** are described [here] (https://github.com/QihongL/RAM/wiki/Parameter-description) in our RAM wiki page.

 It should run if the directory structure is correctly specified.
+For example, there should be two folders called "summary" and "chckPts" in the project directory.

 ## Some results